 The MMU recommends retention of key market rules, specific enhancements to those rules and implementation of new rules that are required for competitive results in PJM markets and for continued improvements in the functioning of PJM markets.
-In this 2010 Quarterly State of the Market Report for PJM: January through March, the recommendations from the 2009 State of the Market Report for PJM are still valid, and the MMU has no new recommendations for the first three months of 2010.
+In this 2010 Quarterly State of the Market Report for PJM: January through June, the recommendations from the 2009 State of the Market Report for PJM and the 2010 Quarterly State of the Market Report for PJM: January through March are still valid, and the MMU has no new recommendations for the first six months of 2010.